 What is a poison?

-Did you know that poisons are more than just cleaning supplies?
-A poison can be a drug or non-drug substance.
-A poison is something that can make you sick if you swallow it, taste it, smell it, get it on your skin or in your eye.
-A poison could be medicine meant for someone else or too much medicine, makeup, a plant, or a battery.
+A poison is something that can make you sick if you swallow it, taste it, smell it, get it on your skin, or get it in your eye.
+A poison can be a drug or a non-drug substance.